wumin199/wm-cmake-scripts/README.md

 # Default Configuration Files

-We provide some configuration files used in XYZ Robotics:
+We provide some configuration files used in WM repo:

 * .clang-format
 * .cmake-format